An AI teammate that works around the clock, so your people can focus on care.

 Built on the research, not vendor heuristics.

 Twenty-two years of operations research inside a Fortune 100 hospital system.
-Decades of enterprise data architecture across healthcare, insurance, logistics, and financial services.
+Decades architecting enterprise data and AI systems across healthcare, insurance, logistics, and financial services.
 The workforce engine is calibrated on the published organizational-justice research that identifies fairness — not pay — as the actual driver of nurse attrition.
 Citable, peer-presented.
 The math inherits from the literature, not from a marketing brief.

 Discipline